dustinpfister/blog_posts/_posts/linux-nodejs-cli-tools-getting-started.md

 ## 1 - Getting started

-I assume that node.js is installed, and that you have basic working knowledge of javaScript and know a thing or two about how to work withing a Command Line Interface such as bash in Linux, and most posix systems, and cmd.exe or powerShell in windows.
+I assume that node.js is installed, and that you have basic working knowledge of javaScript and know a thing or two about how to work with a Command Line Interface such as bash in Linux, and most posix systems, and cmd.exe or powerShell in windows.
+I often use Linux and assume that what I make will still work okay in an Apple Darwin/OSX environment.
+In any case what I am going over in this post should work okay in any Operating system environment, it is only when using the [child process module](/2018/02/04/nodejs-child-process/) that you might want to be careful about what commands you are using and how you are using them.

 To make a CLI tool with node.js I would start by making a new folder in a pace where I get projects done such as the home folder, or my documents folder what have you.
 At which point I would make it the current working directory, and set up a new node project by calling npm init to make my package.json file.